 Oh, the mind games that come after cheating.
 If you’re like most people, you’ve probably asked yourself some version of, “Was I not good enough?
 Was I too much?
 What did I do wrong?”

 STOP IT.
-Let me say that again: STOP IT.
+Let us say that again: STOP IT.
 This isn’t about you.
-The person who cheated on you made a choice—a bad, selfish choice—and it has nothing to do with your worth as a person.
+The person who cheated on you made a choice.
+A bad, selfish choice and it has nothing to do with your worth as a person.

 Sure, you might’ve had your own flaws (who doesn’t?), but no one deserves to be betrayed.
 The person who cheated on you isn’t a reflection of you, and neither is their behaviour.
 It’s a reflection of them.